 The trees of southwest France are less hearty than those of Hokkaido, their leaves turn earlier and quicker.
 And the light there is softer and fuller, but its shadows less interesting.
 The Dordogne Valley has oaks marking the roads; it has long, winding, slow rivers, and red roofs on the houses.
-The monastery that Edo went to sat on three unconnected pieces of land.
+The monastery Edo went to sat on three unconnected pieces of land.
 It was originally named Sweet Potato and then changed to Plum Village.
 One thousand plum trees were planted by the monks and nuns when they arrived in the 1970s.
 Their own country's soil was littered with bullets and too wet for such fruit trees.
 The monastery buildings were originally the out-buildings of working farms.
 Edo came to the monastery to die.

 On his arrival from the small local train station, grapevines filled the view in every direction.
 The monks then became visible, the color of sod, they welcomed him with informal smiles.
 He was given a lower bunk-bed in a shared room in a low building near the border of the grounds.
 He woke up early for meditation, the sky grey and blue at the same time.
-He practiced returning his mind to the present, to a joy that is everywhere; and then his focus slipped back to his failing body, and back again to his breath, and then to a number with no end of decimal places.
+He practiced returning his mind to the present, to a joy everywhere; and then his focus slipped back to his failing body, and back again to his breath, and then to a number with no end of decimal places.